Which Of The Following Causes Economic Growth

 • Technological advancement requires a skilled workforce (human capital) to develop and implement new technologies.

-• Investments in infrastructure (physical capital) facilitate trade and communication, promoting economic integration and globalization.
+• Investments in infrastructure (physical capital) allow trade and communication, promoting economic integration and globalization.

 • Strong institutions (governance) create a stable environment that encourages investment in education, infrastructure, and technology.